Hafnium–tungsten dating: Model ages

-It is important to note that this equation assumes that core formation is instantaneous.
+This equation assumes that core formation is instantaneous.
 This can be a reasonable assumption for small bodies, like iron meteorites, but is not true for large bodies like Earth whose accretion likely took many millions of years.
 Instead more complex models that model core formation as a continuous process are more reasonable, and should be used.

 Core formation times for Solar System bodies

 The method of hafnium-tungsten dating has been applied to many samples from Solar System bodies and used to provide estimates for the date of core formation.
 For iron meteorites hafnium-tungsten dating yields ages ranging from less than a million years after the formation of the first solids (calcium-aluminium-rich inclusions, usually called CAIs) to around 3 million years for different meteorite groups.
 While chondritic meteorites are not differentiated as a whole, hafnium-tungsten dating can still be useful for constraining formation ages by applying it to smaller melt regions in which metals and silicates have separated.
 For the very well studied carbonaceous chondrite Allende this gives a formation age of around 2.2 million years after the formation of CAIs.
 Martian meteorites have been examined and indicate that Mars may have been fully formed within 10 million years of the formation of CAIs, which has been used to suggest that Mars is a primordial planetary embryo.
 For Earth, models of accretion and core formation are strongly dependent on how much giant impacts, like that presumed to have formed the Moon, re-mixed the core and mantle, yielding dates of between 30 and 100 million years after CAIs depending on assumptions.